enriquegit/edge-person-detector/README.md

 # Person-detector with Edge Computing and Deep Learning.

 This is a prototype of a person detector using deep learning and the Google Coral Edge usb accelerator running on a Raspberry Pi and the [Sense HAT](https://www.raspberrypi.org/products/sense-hat/?resellerType=home).
-A pre-trained deep learning model is used to detect the number of persons from the camera and the person count can be optionally sent to a server with MQTT.
+A pre-trained deep learning model is used to detect the number of persons from the camera and the person count is shown in the led display.
+It can also be optionally sent to a server with MQTT.

 This demo shows how to use [TensorFlowLite](https://www.tensorflow.org/lite) to implement a real-time person detector running on an Edge device.
 A pre-trained [mobilenet_ssd_v2_coco_quant_postprocess_edgetpu](https://github.com/google-coral/edgetpu/raw/master/test_data/) deep learning model was used for the detection part.
 The model is quantized and optimized to run in the Google Coral accelerator.